apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.extra.cores</code></td>
   <td><code>0</code></td>
   <td>
-    Set the extra amount of cpus to request per task.
-This setting is only used for Mesos coarse grain mode.
+    Set the extra number of cores for an executor to advertise.
+This does not result in more cores allocated.
+It instead means that an executor will "pretend" it has more cores, so that the driver will send it more tasks.
+Use this to increase parallelism.
+This setting is only used for Mesos coarse-grained mode.
-    The total amount of cores requested per task is the number of cores in the offer plus the extra cores configured.
-    Note that total amount of cores the executor will request in total will not exceed the <code>spark.cores.max</code> setting.
   </td>
 </tr>
 <tr>